pjgreer/ukb-rap-tools/GWAS_pipeline/gwas_wes38_regenie/README.md

-# perfomrning GWAS on WES data using Regenie
+# Performing GWAS on WES data using Regenie

 You must have run all the steps in GTfile-prep and GTfile-liftover prior to running these scripts.